ns96/cassetteflowJava/README.md

 # CassetteFlow Java GUI
-A simple Java program meant for the creation of input files and as a technology testbed for the CassetteFlow system, currently under development using the [ESP32LyraT](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat.html) audio board.
+A simple Java program meant for the creation of input files and as a technology test bed for the CassetteFlow system, currently under development using the [ESP32LyraT](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat.html) audio board.